Bequia: Tourism

 Bequia is popular among cruising yachts, expats and tourists.
 One of the busiest times of the year is the annual Easter Regatta and Music Fest.

 Two scuba diving stores run dive trips to 28 identified dive sites around Bequia.
 There are several wrecks and shallow caves accessible to advanced divers.
 It is not unusual to see Hawksbill turtles, lobsters, moray eels and many kinds of fish when diving around Bequia.

 A recent tradition growing in popularity among locals and tourists, is Bequia’s New Year’s Day Lilo Regatta.
-Starting in 2010, as a means to recover from Old Year’s Night festivities, nearly 100 participants convene at the Frangipani and Whaleboner bars early afternoon for a trip across the bays on any device that floats (no motors allowed)!
+Starting in 2010, as a means to recover from Old Year’s Night festivities, nearly 100 participants convene at the Frangipani and Whaleboner bars early afternoon for a trip across the bays on any unmotorized device that floats.